pinterest/pinterest-python-sdk/docs/pinterest/README.md

 - [`customer_lists.CustomerList`](./ads.customer_lists.md#class-customerlist): High level model class to manage customer_lists for an CustomerList
 - [`keywords.Keyword`](./ads.keywords.md#class-keyword): High level model class to manage keywords
 - [`client.PinterestSDKClient`](./client.md#class-pinterestsdkclient): Wrapper API client for SDK high level models
+- [`boards.Board`](./organic.boards.md#class-board): Board model used to view, create, update its attributes and list its different entities.
+- [`boards.BoardSection`](./organic.boards.md#class-boardsection): Board Section model used as a helper model for `BOARD`
+- [`pins.Pin`](./organic.pins.md#class-pin): Pin model used to view, create, update its attributes and list its different entities.
 - [`base_model.PinterestBaseModel`](./utils.base_model.md#class-pinterestbasemodel): Base Model for all other Higher Level Models in the Python Client
 - [`bookmark.Bookmark`](./utils.bookmark.md#class-bookmark): Bookmark Model used as a utilty to improve pagination experience for user.
 - [`sdk_exceptions.SdkException`](./utils.sdk_exceptions.md#class-sdkexception): Raises an exception for Model's Errors